aws-samples/aws-presentation-evaluation-tool/README.md

 ## Deploy

-Run `amplify push`.
+Run `amplify publish`.
 This will deploy / redeploy your Amplify to your AWS Account.

 After the deployment you will see the Amplify URL, which represents the url hosting the web app.